 This was a big red flag for me right from the beginning.
 But I still decided to take a closer look, so let’s look into what you then find after you join.

 Option 2 – The so-called surveys and offers

 Once you have gone through several pages of promotional offers, you finally get to a members area where you can find an overview of the MindsPay earning methods.

-At first, it looks like it has a lot of opportunities.
+When you first log in to MindsPay, it looks like it has a lot of opportunities.